 This trick is perfect for whenever you’re making really intricate cookies, too, because you don’t touch the cookies at all!

-HOW TO MAKE THESE GREEK STYLE GINGERBREAD COOKIES
+HOW TO MAKE VEGAN GREEK STYLE GINGERBREAD COOKIES

 ABOUT THIS EGGLESS ICING